 Short-term Field Course Finances and Funding: Important information about fees, payments, and financial aid.

-Approximately $2,100 includes all on-site expenses for the following for the 2 weeks of the program: speakers/guides, equipment and facilities, accommodations, transportation, meals, course-related activities and orientation costs.
+Approximately $1,275 includes all on-site expenses for the 2 weeks of the program: speakers/guides, equipment and facilities, accommodations, transportation, meals, course-related activities, and orientation costs.

 The readings for the course will come from a variety of sources, including the primary research literature, textbooks, field guides, technical articles, and materials from the popular press.
 Through active research, readings, and discussions, students should be able to do the following:

 All students will be expected to keep a comprehensive field notebook throughout the duration of the course.
 This journal can, in the first instance, be a simple account of their activities and scientific observations, but more importantly this should be a reflective journal; students will be asked to think and write about their experiences and relationships with their environment and activities.
 The students' journals will be collected at the completion of the course and be used in their final evaluations.
 The best journals will go beyond description, and will show evidence of deep and thoughtful engagement with the ideas of the course, research methods, and the act of conducting scientific investigation within the context of the region.
 There will be readings and discussion about a wide range of issues from diverse fields, including agriculture, environmental science, microbiology, geology, biochemistry, natural resources, and social and cultural history.
 Attendance and participation in all pre-trip meetings and participation in discussions of all assigned material is expected.